 The Organization has been named as remainder beneficiary in various charitable-remainder trusts.
-Under these arrangements in which the Organization has been named as Trustee, the Organization recognizes the fair values of the assets received and records a liability to the specified, lead beneficiary for the present value of the estimated future payments to be distributed over the beneficiary's life or other specified, time period (Note 14).
-Any differences between the assets and liabilities recognized are recorded as contributions which increase net assets with donor restriction.
+Under these arrangements in which the Organization has been named as Trustee, the Organization recognizes the fair values of the assets to be received.
 Investment income, including realized and unrealized gains and losses, resulting from these arrangements is recognized as a change in net assets with donor restriction.
 In instances where the Organization is not the Trustee and does not exercise control over the assets contributed to the trust, the agreements are recognized as beneficial interests in trust.
 Upon terminations of the agreements, the related assets and liabilities are closed, and any remaining balances are reclassified to net assets without donor restriction.
 The underlying assets of the trusts are managed by various trust departments and foundations.
 Assets are diversified among issuers.
-Assets held in charitable-remainder trusts at June 30, 2020 and 2019, consist of the following:
+During 2021, the charitable-remainder trusts were closed upon the death of the donors who setup the trusts.
+The balance of the charitable-remainder trusts at June 30, 2021 and 2020, consist of the following: